ryanrsun/csmGmm_reproduce/README.md

 - In general, one folder is provided for each figure or each table.
 For example, all the code needed to reproduce Figure 1 is placed inside the Fig1 folder.

-- When a folder does not exist for a figure, it's code can be found in the preceding figure folder.
+- When a folder does not exist for a figure, its code can be found in the preceding figure folder.
 For example, Supplemental Figures 21-22 rely on much of the same code, so there is only a SuppFig21 folder and no SuppFig22 folder.

 - We use the 'here' package to refer to file locations within this project.
 When running this code, please make sure the working directory is set to somewhere within the csmGmm_reproduce folder to ensure that the here package works correctly.